 First Steps When You've Been Laid Off -- or are Otherwise Unemployed during a Down Economy, by Marilyn Tucker, Director of Alumni Career Services

 Would you like to hire a Georgetown lawyer?
 Do you want to help current students?
 Could you use some career advice of your own?
 There are almost 40,000 Georgetown Law alumni around the world working in every imaginable field – a tremendous human resource.
 The Georgetown Law Network (The Network, for short) will let you tap that resource.
 A searchable online directory that helps alumni, faculty, and current students find and communicate with each other, The Network is a great new way to connect with members of the Georgetown Law community — in your town or across the globe.
 The more alumni who register and become active members, the more successful and useful The Network will become.
 Please sign up today!

 The Alumni Career Advisor Program matches students with alumni advisors.
 Alumni advisors mentor students in a variety of ways, including: conducting mock interviews, connecting students with employment leads, and helping students hone their job search goals.
 Advisors are not being asked to provide jobs for their students, but rather to spend a couple of hours per month helping them with their job search.
 Please visit http://www.law.georgetown.edu/alumni/careeradvisorreg.cfm to register.
 We will do our best to match alumni volunteers with students based on geographic and practice area preferences.

 Small Firm Advisory Council

 OCS invites practitioners to become members of our Small Firm Advisory Council.
 This group of mid-sized, small, and solo firms meets several times per year for networking events, panels, and other programs at which alumni and other notable practitioners can maximize their relationship with the Law Center.
-Please contact Rob Cacace (firstname.lastname@example.org) if you'd like to join the Council.
+Please contact Kia Scipio (email@example.com) if you would like to join the Council.